Calauan: Geographical landmarks

-Barangay Lamot 2 in Calauan is the site is the site of Mount Kalisungan, known for being site where retreating Japanese soldiers made their last stand in Laguna at the end of World War II.
-The 760 MASL mountain is sometimes also known as Mount Nagcarlan or Mount Lamot, and is a traditional during holy week hiking site among locals.
-It is considered a hiker's favorite because it offers a clear view of Talim Island, Mount Tagapo, the Jalajala peninsula and Mount Sembrano to the north, the Caliraya highlands to the east, the seven lakes of San Pablo, Mount San Cristobal and Mount Banahaw to the south, and Mount Makiling to the west.
+Barangay Lamot 2 is the site of Mount Kalisungan, known for being where retreating Japanese soldiers made their last stand in Laguna at the end of World War II.
+The 760 MASL mountain is sometimes also known as Mount Nagcarlan or Mount Lamot and is a traditional Holy Week hiking site among locals.
+It is considered a hiker's favorite because it offers a clear view of Metro Manila, Talim Island, Mount Tagapo, the Jalajala peninsula and Mount Sembrano to the north, the Caliraya highlands to the east, the seven lakes of San Pablo, Mount San Cristobal and Mount Banahaw to the south, and Mount Makiling to the west.